Theobragstad/listable/README.md

 - Share lists to collaborate with other users
 - Select lists to perform actions on multiple lists at once
 - Copy lists
-- Keep track of your work with edit and create times
+- Keep track of your work with edit and create timestamps
 <br><br>

 The app is currently not deployed (as it is not completely finished), but you can try it locally: